TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-growing-and-shrinking.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

-- [Check out this video](https://www.youtube.com/watch?v=u044iM9xsWU&t=1s&pp=ugMICgJhchABGAE%3D) explaining how flexbox works and why.
+- This [video](https://www.youtube.com/watch?v=u044iM9xsWU&t=1s&pp=ugMICgJhchABGAE%3D) explains how flexbox works and why.

 - For an interactive explanation and demo, check out the [Scrim on the flex shorthand](https://scrimba.com/learn/flexbox/the-flex-property-flexbox-tutorial-cGNKJTv).
 For an alternative explanation you can view the [Scrim on using flex-grow, flex-shrink, and flex-basis](https://scrimba.com/learn/flexbox/flex-grow-shrink-basis-flexbox-tutorial-ck6L7fv).
 Note that these Scrims require logging into Scrimba in order to view.